dotfurther/Open-Discover-WhitePaper-1/README.md

 ### Image 4: Screen Shot of Collection (Matter) Workflow Tasks
+WMS breaks collection input documents and containers into manageable tasks for the distributed workers.
+The screen shot below was captured while processing this collection and is the collection's user interface 'Tasks' view.

 ![TaskViewDuringProcessingView1](https://github.com/dotfurther/Open-Discover-WhitePaper-1/assets/52750989/fc635062-0cc3-4725-8dee-8dcdd6a742fd)

 ### Image 5: Workers Make Efficient Usage of VM Resources
+While processing this collection we observed that the Worker VMs were making very good use of the allocated resources.

 ![VMWorkerCpuUsage](https://github.com/dotfurther/Open-Discover-WhitePaper-1/assets/52750989/937c7a74-3178-434d-bd95-2c799df3a5bb)